Galdo89/Pelagic-trawl-in-the-Black-Sea/README.md

 ## Overview

 This repository contains supplementary code and documentation for the study:
-Title: **"Dyadic behavior and coordination in pelagic pair trawling operations: A data-driven AIS approach in the Black Sea"**
+Title: **"Characterizing pelagic trawl partnerships using coordination metrics and behavior classification in the Black Sea"**
 The study investigates cooperative behavior among pelagic trawlers using AIS data.
 Two complementary R scripts are provided for identifying candidate dyads based on vessel proximity, course, displacement, and speed metrics.